 But it’s still Aerith who saves the planet by channeling the Lifestream into a force that can counteract Meteor.
 It’s Aerith who Sephiroth went out of his way to kill, because she was the only person in the game who had the ability to stop his plans.
 And it’s Aerith’s casting of Holy, which cost her her life, that gave our surviving heroes the chance to thwart Sephiroth’s plans after defeating him.

 Aerith’s death was one of the first times a videogame shook me to my core, and the cultural impact it had on the gaming community is undeniable.
 But in remembering that singular event involving the character, I feel as if the character herself gets misremembered or ignored.
 Aerith didn’t die because she was less capable or less important than the other heroes, she died because she was the only character Sephiroth feared could thwart his plan.
 She was the most important hero in the party.
 And the end of the game proved Sephiroth was right, though even death couldn’t stop her from saving the world she loved.

 The Final Fantasy VII Remake has breathed new life into all the characters, but as a big fan of Aerith I was especially excited by her depiction.
-More than that, the scenes in which we see both Aerith and Sephiroth has given me reason to hope the Remake will continue to give our girl the reverence she is due.
-While I won’t expect too much straying from the overall story we all know, I do hope they continue to position Aerith and Sephiroth opposite each other in ways that make it clear she is his foil.
+More than that, the scenes in which we see both Aerith and Sephiroth has given me reason to hope the remake will continue to give our girl the reverence she is due.
+I hope they continue to position Aerith and Sephiroth opposite each other in ways that make it clear she is his foil.
 And who knows?
 Maybe she’ll even defy destiny this time.